alexandertrefz/essence/packages/vscode-extension/README.md

 Match case that can never match is greyed out rather than underlined — it is dead, not wrong.

+### Quick Fixes

+Every Diagnostic carries a stable code, and the ones with a mechanical fix offer it under the lightbulb (`Ctrl+.`):

+- `missing-case` scaffolds an arm for each Case the Match does not handle.
+The bodies are left empty on purpose — the `missing-return` behind each one is the hole to fill.
+A member no Matcher can name shares a trailing `case _`, which goes last so it cannot shadow an arm above it.
+- `unreachable-case` removes the Case that can never match.
+- The "did you mean" Diagnostics — an unknown name, Type, Protocol, member, Method or Case — take the suggested spelling.
+- `constant-reassignment` turns the Constant into a Variable.
+- `redundant-parameter-label` drops the label.
+- `missing-return` adds the `else` a Function needs to return on every path.

+Writing out an inferred Type is offered as a refactoring wherever an inlay hint sits, and an inlay hint can be double-clicked to the same end.

 ### Navigation

 Go-to-definition (`F12`), Find All References (`Shift+F12`) and document highlight work on every name that resolves, including Methods, Namespace properties and Record members.
 Highlighting distinguishes the occurrences that bind a name from those that read it.
-The outline (`Ctrl+Shift+O`) lists top level declarations, with Namespaces expanding to their Properties and Methods.
+The outline (`Ctrl+Shift+O`) lists declarations with their Types, reaching the ones nested inside Functions and `if` blocks, and Namespaces expand to their Properties and Methods.

+Call hierarchy (`Shift+Alt+H`) shows what calls a Function or Method and what it calls, within the file.
+Overloads aggregate under the name they share.

 ### Renaming